rspace-os/api-tutorial/PollingForEvents.md

           "_links": []
          },.....

-       ### Retrieve the document by its ID
+       ### 4. Retrieve the document by its ID
        curl -X GET "$RSPACE_URL/api/v1/documents/26813" -H "accept: application/json" -H "apiKey: $API_KEY"

-       ### Filter for documents created from the embedded form data
+       ### 5. Inspect  the embedded form data, and filter for documents created from the Form of interest.
           form": {
             "id": 4325377,
             "globalId": "FM4325377",
             "stableId": "1590584800008null",
             ....
           }

-       ### Iterate over fields in the document and retrieve attachments from the 'files' property.
-The 'enclosure' link gets the file contents.
+       ### 6. Iterate over fields in the document and retrieve attachments from links in the 'files' property.
+The 'enclosure' link downloads the file contents,
+       with response header application/octet-stream .

         "files": [
           {